MarvinKweyu/HouseChores/README.md

 - Add mail functionality to allow participants if any to get mail of the resultant file.
 - Use a database to store the pdf files

+## Supermarket

+Work on the counter to make a billing system while modifying the supermarket inventory simultaneously.

+A notification is provided if stock is below a certain level for restock to be made.